georgeyjm/KaiGuaWangZhe/README-en.md

 ### Usage

-1. *(Optional)* If you are using a database, please run the database first:
+1. *(Optional)* If you are using a database, please start the MongoDB client first:

 ```shell
 mongod --dbpath <DB_PATH>